ublue-os/yafti/README.md

 ### Packages screen

-Display several groups of packages to install, allow for expansion of each group to individually select descrete packages or toggle the entire group on/off.
+Display several groups of packages to install, allow for expansion of each group to individually select discrete packages or toggle the entire group on/off.

 eg:
 ```